-Bok Tower is a well-designed museum in the heart of Central Florida at historic Lake Wales.
-It features beautiful gardens, a singing tower, a mansion, cafe, gift shop and even a plant shop.
+The gardens feature beautiful flowers and trees, a singing tower, an estate, café, and upscale gift shop.
 US President Calvin Coolidge proclaimed Bok Tower Gardens a National Historic Landmark in 1929.
-If you have not toured Bok, or if you need a refresher visit, the Concert Under the Stars event would be a great time to visit.
-In May, National Public Gardens Day allows for free admission.
+If you have not toured Bok Tower Gardens, or if you need a refresher visit, the Concert Under the Stars event would be a great time to visit or the Friday before Mother’s Day, when National Public Gardens Day allows free admission.

 Outside of the tower is a concert viewing area to see the carillon players during the live performances.
 From there, people sit and listen to the carillons throughout the day.
 The 30-minute concerts are both live and prerecorded, but Bok Tower is one of only a handful of carillon towers in the world that house a live performer.